stevenwenxu/GER298/_posts/2017-02-19-refugees-cannot-enter.markdown

 ![refugees cannot enter]({{site.baseurl}}/images-hq/refugees/refugees.jpg)

-After looking it up in the dictioanry, I found out that the german sign literally says "do not block the escape route and the escape door".
+After looking it up in the dictionary, I found out that the german sign literally says "do not block the escape route and the escape door".
 How did I interpret that as "Refugees do not enter"!?

 Right before the trip, my GER 212 course was discussing topics regarding refugees, and we were given many articles about them.
-One article was about language loss and discussed a bunch of german words that mean refugees and some of them are no longer used.
+One article was about language loss and discussed a bunch of German words that mean refugees and some of them are no longer used.

 - der Flüchtling
 - die Flüchtlingin